mjknj18/2019-NYC-Airbnb-Property-Data-Analysis/README.md

 #### Property Type Counts & Percentage

-1. Group cleaned data by borough and property type.
+1. Group the cleaned data by borough and property type.
-2. Count total occurances of each property type in each borough.
+2. Count the total occurances of each property type in each borough.
-3. Calculate percentage of each property type in each borough.
+3. Calculate the percentage of each property type in each borough.
 4. Create pie charts of property type distribution in each borough.

 #### Property Type Average Availability

-1. Group cleaned data by borough and property type, and filter by availability.
+1. Group the cleaned data by borough and property type, and filter by availability.
-2. Calculate average availability of each property type in each borough.
+2. Calculate the average availability of each property type in each borough.
-3. Plot bar graph of average property type availability per borough.
+3. Plot a bar graph of average property type availability per borough.

 #### Property Type Average Price

-1. Group cleaned data by borough and property type, and filter by price.
+1. Group the cleaned data by borough and property type, and filter by price.
-2. Calculate average price per property type in each borough.
+2. Calculate the average price per property type in each borough.
-3. Plot bar graph of average property type price per borough.
+3. Plot a bar graph of average property type price per borough.

 #### Property Type Average Minimum Night Requirement

-1. Group cleaned data by borough and property type, and filter by minimum night requirement.
+1. Group the cleaned data by borough and property type, and filter by minimum night requirement.
-2. Calculate average minimum night requirement per property type in each borough.
+2. Calculate the average minimum night requirement per property type in each borough.
-3. Plot bar graph of average property type minimum night requirement per borough.
+3. Plot a bar graph of average property type minimum night requirement per borough.